mikepound/tls-exercises/python/README.md

 1) Load the pinned hash of the server's real certificate into a bytes array.
 This is a standard file `open` in `rb` mode.
 2) After `connect()`, use `getpeercert()` to obtain the server's cerificate.
 Ensure the parameter `binary_form` is true, as this returns a DER encoded certficate, which is what was pinned.
-3) Hash the binary certificate and compare this to the hash you loaded.
+3) Hash the binary certificate using SHA256 and compare this to the hash you loaded.
 If they don't match, raise an `ssl.CertificateError`!

 You'll now find that the imposter server is rejected, but the original server works fine.